alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Retry](https://github.com/icanzilb/Retry) - Haven't you wished for `try` to sometimes try a little harder?
 Meet `retry`.
 * [Run](https://github.com/khoiln/Run) - A Swift Wrapper for Grand Central Dispatch (GCD) Framework that supports method chaining.
 * [Runner](https://github.com/lucianomarisi/Runner) - Execute a block at specific time intervals.
+* [Serpent](https://github.com/nodes-ios/Serpent) - A protocol to serialize Swift structs and classes for encoding and decoding.
 * [Simplicity](https://github.com/SimplicityMobile/Simplicity) - A simple way to implement Facebook and Google login in your iOS and OS X apps.
 * [SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X.
 * [Solid](https://github.com/igormatyushkin014/Solid) - New way to work with arrays in Swift.